(This article was last updated on 15 June 2021.)

 You’d expect charcoal, muted greys and mossy greens to work badly in Singapore’s small homes, but that’s not the case!

 “You have a small home?
 Don’t use dark hues!”
 Chances are, if you’re looking to renovate your space, you would have heard all about colour palettes – how a cleaner, lighter one works best in a small space, to stay away from others unless you want your home to look cramped or narrow et cetera.

 But, that could not be less true – in fact, when used correctly, these dark colours can amp up the mood, while making spaces look less clinical.
 These 10 homes will have you saying bye to sterile white and cosying up to striking shades in no time.

-4. To go with the new white marble floor, the family living in this condominium chose a more elegant and versatile aesthetic.
-Think black vertical and horizontal that juxtaposes against the unique veining of the marble.
+To go with the marble counter top and walls, the family living in this condominium chose a more elegant and versatile aesthetic.
+Think black verticals that juxtapose various shades and veining of grey marble.
 The play with shadows, textures and contrast really creates depth and makes the space pop.

 It doesn't matter if you're team neutral or dark colour palette, we can help you realise your dream home

 Tell us your renovation requirements to receive quick, personalised quotes from five local interior design firms for free.

 Plus, when you engage an interior firm through our free recommendation service, you'll stand to receive the Qanvast voucher kit and become eligible for the Qanvast Guarantee which safeguards your renovation deposits for free!